NicolasHug/nicolashug.github.io/_posts/2017-06-16-matrix_facto_3.md

          We avoided the multiplicative constant $2$ and merged it into the learning rate $\alpha$.

-Notice how in this algorithm the different factors in $p_u$ (and $q_i$) are all updated at the same time.
-Funk's original algorithm was a bit different: he actually trained the first factor, then the second, then the third, etc. A nice discussion about this can be found in [Aggarwal](http://charuaggarwal.net/)'s Textbook on recommender systems.
+Notice how in this algorithm, the different factors in $p_u$ (and $q_i$) are all updated at the same time.
+Funk's original algorithm was a bit different: he actually trained the first factor, then the second, then the third, etc. This gave his algorithm a more SVDesque falvor.
+A nice discussion about this can be found in [Aggarwal](http://charuaggarwal.net/)'s Textbook on recommender systems.

 Once all the vectors $p_u$ and $q_i$ have been computed, we can estimate all the ratings we want using the formula: